Parent and Guardian Guidance

 Nutrition

-Proper nutrition -- including a high-fat, high-calorie diet rich in vitamins and minerals -- is vital for people with cystic fibrosis, especially children.
+Proper nutrition is vital for people with cystic fibrosis, especially children.
 Thick mucus often gets in the way of proper digestion and the disease can rob children of the nutrients they need to grow.

 To help compensate, almost everyone with cystic fibrosis needs to take pancreatic enzyme supplements with meals and snacks.
 Taken by mouth, the enzymes go to work in the intestines to help digest food so it can be absorbed by the body.
 If enzymes and proper nutrition alone aren't enough, a feeding tube may be required.